l236/AI_TASKS/README.md

 # AI_TASKS
-A wonderful beginning to Germany.
+A series of tasks in AI.